amackera/stratus/README.md

 # .plan

 - DONE - Basic editable timeline
-- WIP - Authentication (Passport.js)
+- DONE - Authentication (Passport.js)
-- WIP - User roles and authorization (Connect-roles)
+- DONE - User roles and authorization (Connect-roles)
+    - This could be better... requires manually updating users in DB shell...
 - DONE - REST API for events
+- Event updates for admins
-- REST API for analytics
+- Commenting on events for logged in users
 - Multiple projects
+    - BADLY NEEDED!
 - Automatically tweet when something bad happens
+- REST API for analytics
-- Show graphs on client
+- Show graphs for analytics on client

 # Usage